radiantlogic-v8/documentation-new/documentation/configuration/identity-views/view-interception.md

 Interception scripts can be configured at a [global level](../global-settings/global-interception) (to apply to all root naming contexts configured for the RadiantOne namespace), or for a specific identity view/naming context only.

-To enable an interception script:
+To enable an interception script for a specific identity view/naming context:

 1. From the Control Panel > Setup > Directory Namespace > Namespace Design, navigate to the identity view/node where the interception script should be invoked.
 1. On the right side, select the ADVANCED SETTINGS tab.